takumu-dev/coding-test-3rd/README.md

 - Docker & Docker Compose
 - Node.js 18+ (for local frontend development)
 - Python 3.11+ (for local backend development)
-- OpenAI API key (or use local LLM)
+- OpenAI API key (or use free alternatives - see below)

 ### Quick Start